Egyptian Health Dept. reports 78 new cases of COVID-19

 White County

-o Female: one girl under the age of 10, three girls in their teens, two women in their 20s, one woman in her 30s, two women in their 40s, two women in their 50s, three women in their 60s, one woman in her 70s, two women in their 80s, one woman in her 90s, three demographics unknown-case status in progress.
+o Female: Two girls under the age of 10, three women in their 30s, two women in their 40s, one woman in her 50s, one demographics unknown-case status in progress.

 According to the Illinois Department of Public Health their healthcare provider and the individuals have all been notified and are monitoring the situation.